20 Cool Tourist Hotspots to Check Out On Your First West Palm Beach Vacation

 Mounts Botanical Garden

 Want to escape the buzz of the city?
-Add Mounts Botanical Garden to your itinerary.
-Located 15 minutes from downtown, the 14-acre public garden is the city’s largest and oldest garden.
-For nature lovers, it’s one of the must-see points of interest in West Palm Beach.
+We recommend adding Mounts Botanical Garden to your itinerary.
+Located 15 minutes from downtown, the 14-acre public garden is the city’s largest and oldest garden and is a must-see for nature lovers.

 Norton Museum of Art

 Locals and tourists alike flock to the Norton Museum of Art to get a glimpse of its eclectic art collection, including European, American, and Chinese art and artifacts.
-Marvel at the wide array of artwork by famous international artists like Matisse, Monet, and Picasso.
+On our visit, we were dazzled by the wide array of artwork by famous international artists like Matisse, Monet, and Picasso.

-Visit the museum on Thursday evening when its hosts “Norton After Dark.”
+Although we didn’t make it ourselves, we’d recommend visiting the museum on Thursday evening when it hosts “Norton After Dark.”
 Delight in art exhibits in the courtyard under the night sky with soft music in the background.
 There’s also a restaurant where guests can fuel up before or after dazzling at the collections.
-Be sure to also pop into the gift shop to grab a couple unique souvenirs for the folks back home.
+Be sure to also pop into the gift shop to grab a couple of unique souvenirs for the folks back home.

 The Norton Museum of Art is open daily from 10 am to 5 pm, with the exception of Fridays when it’s open until 10 pm.
-Admission to the museum is $18 for adults and free for children.
+Admission to the museum is $18 for adults and free for children under 12.

 Rosemary Square

-Rosemary Square launched in 2000.
-In only a few years, it transformed into one of the liveliest areas in Downtown West Palm Beach.
-The entertainment district assembles the city’s brightest local artists, fitness enthusiasts, chefs, and entrepreneurs.
+CityPlace opened in 2000.
+In only a few years, it became one of the liveliest areas in Downtown West Palm Beach.
+The entertainment district attracts the city’s brightest local artists, fitness enthusiasts, chefs, and entrepreneurs.

-PRO TIP: Eat your way through some of the city’s most interesting areas on the 3-Hour Historic Neighborhoods Food Tour!
+PRO TIP: Eat your way through some of the city’s most interesting areas on the 3-Hour Historic West Palm Beach Neighborhoods Food Tour!

 Antique Row Art & Design District

-In Antique Row’s antique shops, you’ll find everything from Art Deco and deco-period pieces to contemporary and vintage furnishings.
-The area also teems with coffee shops, serving up freshly roasted craft coffee and snacks.
+In the antique shops along Antique Row, we can find everything from Art Deco and Deco-period pieces to contemporary and vintage furnishings.
+The area also teems with art galleries and coffee shops like Belle & Maxwell’s, serving up freshly roasted craft coffee and snacks.

 Roam around the charming district, browsing from one shop to the next.
 Antique Row is one of the premier antique shopping districts in the United States; you’re bound to find the perfect showpieces to bring home along the route!